 8 Common Nest Thermostat Issues

-- Poor battery life.
+- Short battery life.

 - Thermostat motion sensing won’t work.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Your system abruptly turns on or off, or won’t shut off.

 - Your system is making odd noises, including chattering, stuttering, clicking or thumping.

 - Heating or cooling is short cycling, or frequently turning on and off in a short period of time.